-Art as an Act of Retraction 1971 consists of eleven black and white photographic panels showing the artist in the process of eating pieces of paper on each of which has been printed a different word.
-These words are listed in the final, twelfth panel where they form the subtitle or explanation of the work: ‘eleven portraits of the artist about to eat his own words’.
+Art as an Act of Retraction 1971 consists of eleven black and white photographs showing the artist in the process of eating pieces of paper with a different word printed on each one.
+These words are listed as a column of text in the final, twelfth, element of the work where they form the subtitle or explanation of the work: ‘eleven portraits of the artist about to eat his own words’.
 The tension here is between utterance and retraction – the eating of words made literal as the taking back of something already said; and yet Arnatt is not quite eating his own words but is ‘about to eat’ them.
-Using the figure of the artist as creator, art is retracted before it has perhaps been completed, putting the creative act into question.
+Retraction would ordinarily involve the withdrawing of a statement perhaps because of its falseness or inappropriateness, but here it marks the completion of the creative act.
+Identifying art and the creative act with disavowal creates an artwork that cancels itself, and by being about to eat his own words, Arnatt portrays a moment prior to this cancellation.
+In this respect, by using the figure of the artist as creator, art is retracted before it has been completed, putting the creative act into question.

-Art as an Act of Retraction is one of a group of works which were exhibited, or intended to be exhibited in Keith Arnatt’s participation in Seven Exhibitions at the Tate Gallery, London in 1972.
-Other works from this group are Invisible Hole Revealed by the Shadow of the Artist 1968 (Tate P13145), Portrait of the Artist as a Shadow of his Former Self 1969–72 (Tate P13143), Art as an Act of Omission 1971 (Tate P13144), I Have Decided to Go to the Tate Gallery next Friday 1971 (Tate P13142) and Rejected Proposal for the Peter Stuyvesant ‘City Sculpture Project’ (For Cardiff City) 1972 (Tate P13141).
-In their range they illustrate the move in Arnatt’s work from the making of situational sculptures to a documentation of performative acts that question – through a linking of philosophical text with image – the status of art and the role and identity of the artist, whom Arnatt shows to be in different states of disappearance.
-This group of work was presented by the artist to Tate Gallery Archive in 1972 and transferred to the collection in 2010.
+Art as an Act of Retraction is one of a group of existing materials that were proposed by Keith Arnatt at the time of his participation in Seven Exhibitions at the Tate Gallery, London in 1972.
+Other works that were exhibited alongside it included Invisible Hole Revealed by the Shadow of the Artist 1968 (Tate P13145), Portrait of the Artist as a Shadow of his Former Self 1969–72 (Tate P13143), Art as an Act of Omission 1971 (Tate P13144), I Have Decided to Go to the Tate Gallery next Friday 1971 (Tate P13142, exhibited with the title Tate Work), Rejected Proposal for the Peter Stuyvesant ‘City Sculpture Project’ (For Cardiff City) 1972 (Tate P13141), Self-Burial (Television Interference Project) 1969 (Tate T01747, exhibited with the title The Disappearance of the Artist), 2448000–0000000 1969/1972 (described as ‘an “exhibition” of the duration of the exhibition by the following means: a digital count-down system will count down the duration of the exhibition in seconds’), Type-Token 1970, Art and Egocentricity – a perlocutionary act?
+1971 and Tate Gallery Staff Exhibition 1972.
+The content of the exhibition changed during its run.
+Because of widespread power-cuts at the start of the exhibition, 2448000–0000000 was initially replaced by Tate Gallery Staff Exhibition, though this – a presentation of the staff cards of all employees of the gallery – was removed after three days and it is thought that 2448000–0000000 was activated on the seventh day of the exhibition.
+In their range, the works brought together as Arnatt’s presentation for Seven Exhibitions illustrate the move in his work from the making of situational sculptures to a documentation of actions that question – through a linking of philosophical text with image – the status of art and the role and identity of the artist, whom Arnatt shows to be in different states of disappearance.
+This work was transferred from the Tate Gallery Archive in 2010.

 Seven Exhibitions, exhibition catalogue, Tate Gallery, London 1972.